 Paint alone can be used for a statement wall.
 This striped wall at the HGTV dream house in Martha’s Vineyard is a great example.
 Striking and not too expensive.
 I think it also shows a space where pink is used well.
 Now if this were on all four walls, that would be way too much.
 But just one focal wall gives enough of the color to make a statement without drowning in Ode to Pink.

 These little guys light up our life, right?
 So let’s not forget to light up their room (one of the cheesiest lines ever, but whatever, it’s a valid point).
 Choose something that doesn’t give off just light, but a bit of personality, as well.
 For a little girls room, how about a petite tole chandelier?
 You can buy these new or vintage.
-They can be all white, or colorful, like the one we are using in our daughter’s room that is currently “under construction”.
+They can be all white, or colorful, like the one we are using in our daughter’s bedroom.

 Fisherman lighting and sconces are really fun for a kids room.
 The ones we used in our son’s outdoor/camping/adventure room are from Pottery Barn Kids.